dselans/mmmbop/README.md

 ## How often we will dump checkpointing info to disk (default: 1s)
 # checkpoint_interval = "1s"

+## By default, mmmbop will perform dupe checks when resuming a migration.
+## Set this to 'true' to disable dupe checking.
+# disable_dupecheck = true

+## By default, mmmbop performs migrations using checkpointing.
+Checkpointing
+## involves generating an index of the source file at the start of the migration
+## and periodically writing checkpoints to the checkpoint file.
+##
+## The index is a list of offsets that mmmbop can use to quickly jump to a specific
+## point in the source file (rather than re-reading the whole file when a migration
+## is resumed).
+##
+## Checkpointing is most useful when performing large migrations that are prone
+## to interruptions but less so if you are performing a quick, one-off migration.
+##
+## Set this to 'true' to disable checkpointing.
+# disable_checkpoint = true

 [source]
 # Full path to the source file containing BSON documents
 file = "source.gzip"